 Applicants must use the forms provided on our website.
-The forms must be printed on plain white 81⁄2" x 11" paper and single sided.
-Applicants may not alter the formatting of any forms, including the Grant Subaward Programmatic Narrative (Cal OES Form 2-108) - with a revision date of 4/2021 or later - and the Grant Subaward Budget Narrative (Cal OES Form 2-107) - with a revision date of 4/2021 or later.
+Applicants may not alter the formatting of any forms, including the Grant Subaward Programmatic Narrative (Cal OES Form 2-108).

 Applicants must complete and submit all required forms.
+Required forms for this Program are identified on the Checklist in Part III.
 All forms have written instructions.
 If a form requires a Grant Subaward number, leave this information blank.
 General information regarding each form is below.